• Skip to primary navigation

 Foreclosure Intervention Options for Troubled Borrowers

 When President Barack Obama announced help for struggling homeowners in April 2009, millions of homeowners facing foreclosure or payment resets breathed a collective sigh of relief.
-What most of them didn’t expect was how much time, effort and paperwork would be involved, and how difficult it … [Read more...] about Foreclosure Intervention Options for Troubled Borrowers
+What most of them didn’t expect was how much time, effort and paperwork would be involved, and how difficult it would be to qualify for many government assistance programs.
+That’s where foreclosure intervention counselors come in.
+They help troubled borrowers understand their options, assemble their documents and … [Read more...] about Foreclosure Intervention Options for Troubled Borrowers

 Filed Under: Business, Local News, Winslow Tagged With: apache counties, auction notices, budget, effort, government assistance programs, hardship letter, Intervention, mohave counties, mortgage, payment